Grants Terms and Conditions

-Project managers from the Office of Local Defense Community Cooperation serve as a go-to resource by providing guidance throughout the entire process, from fielding initial inquiries to helping communities identify, apply for, and manage relevant technical assistance and/or grant funding.
-These efforts support the military mission, while also assisting locally-affected communities, workers, and businesses.
+Project managers from the Office of Local Defense Community Cooperation serve as a go-to resource by providing guidance throughout the entire grant development and execution process, from fielding initial inquiries to helping communities identify and manage relevant technical assistance and/or grant funding.
+These efforts support the military mission, while also assisting locally affected communities, workers, and businesses.

 The Office of Local Defense Community Cooperation operates under the authority found at 10 U.S.C.
 2391, Military Base Reuse Studies and Community Planning Assistance.